OpenNebula/docs/source/installation_and_configuration/frontend_installation/database_setup.rst

 .. important:: This feature is a **Technology Preview**.
 It's not recommended for production environments!

-The PostgreSQL back-end is an alternative to SQLite and MySQL/MariaDB back-ends.
-All back-ends cannot coexist, and you will have to decide which one is going to be used while planning your OpenNebula installation.
-It's not possible to automatically migrate the existing OpenNebula database from SQLite or MySQL/MariaDB to PostgreSQL.
+The **PostgreSQL** back-end is an alternative to SQLite and MySQL/MariaDB back-ends.
+It's not possible to automatically migrate the existing OpenNebula database from SQLite or MySQL/MariaDB to PostgreSQL!

 Features: